 To the electricity we go, where do we stop, nobody knows.

-The average price of electricity in the US today is 13.31 cents per 1 kWh (kilowatt-hour).
+Today’s average electricity price in the US is 13.31 cents per 1 kWh (kilowatt-hour).

 Middle ground instant pot usually has about 1300 W (watts) per hour electricity usage, which translates to 1,3 kWh.